sepidsh/PuzzleFussion/README.md

 ## Installation
-Our implementation is based on the public implementation of [guided-diffusion](https://github.com/openai/guided-diffusion).
-Firt clone the resposity then,
+Our implementation builds upon the publicly available  [guided-diffusion](https://github.com/openai/guided-diffusion) repository by OpenAI.
+To begin, first clone our repository, PuzzleFusion, to your local machine.
+Following this, you can install the necessary dependencies by executing the commands provided below
 ```
 pip install -r requirements.txt
 pip install -e .